-A desert tradition for more than 35 years, KOBE is the only Japanese-owned steakhouse in the Coachella Valley.
-The restaurant, a replica of a 300-year-old Japanese country inn, set behind a beautiful garden and pond, is a landmark on Highway 111 in Rancho Mirage.
+Established in 1978, KOBE is the only Japanese-owned steakhouse in the Coachella Valley.
+The restaurant, a replica of a 300-year-old Japanese country inn, is set behind a picturesque garden and koi pond on Highway 111 in Rancho Mirage.

 Your KOBE experience begins as you enter the traditional Japanese garden, with its handmade water wheel, tsukubai fountain, and temple garden bell.
-A wooden mon, or gateway, greets you at the entry and, as you cross the red footbridge, you can enjoy the sounds of a gentle waterfall flowing into the koi pond.
-Many of the colorful koi have lived in the pond since the restaurant opened, and others were born there.
+A wooden mon, or gateway, greets you at the entry and, as you cross the red footbridge, your spirit will relax under the soothing sounds from the gentle waterfall flowing into the pond.
+Many of the colorful koi have lived in the pond since the restaurant opened.
 Feeding them is a desert tradition.

 KOBE Japanese Steak House